roblevay/ai-102/mslearn-ai-studio/02a-AI-foundry-sdk.md

     The folder contains a code file as well as a configuration file for application settings and a file defining the project runtime and package requrirements.

-1. In the cloud shell command-line pane, enter the following command to install the libraries you'll use:
+1. In the cloud shell command-line pane, enter the following commands one after the other to install the libraries you'll use:

     ```
    python -m venv labenv